junaid042/junaid042/README.md

-- 👋 Hi, I’m M Junaid
+- 👋 Hi, I’m M Junaid ->https://github.com/junaid042
-- 👀 I’m interested in Office JS
+- 👀 I’m interested in Office JS ->https://github.com/OfficeDev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  new frameworks and improving my coding skills in JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on on projects related to Office JS or any exciting JavaScript and TypeScript development.
 - 📫 How to reach me -> junaid042@outlook.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love exploring new hiking trails and capturing scenic views with my camera.

 <!---
 junaid042/junaid042 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.